You’ve decided to turn your book into an ebook and are all ready to go. Only now you realize there is more than one type of ebook to choose from.

 Currently, you can only sell fixed layout ebooks through a few specific retailers, but the marketplace is changing rapidly.
-There are currently two main formats of fixed layout ebook: epub fixed layout (for Apple), and KF8 fixed layout (for Kindle).
+The fixed layout epub is the principal format but, once again, Amazon will convert this to their own proprietary format for Kindle devices.

 Technicians generate these files from your print book files by adapting aspects of the book design (pagination, blanks, trim size, links, references, etc.) to optimize the pages for digital devices.
 This isn’t always simple, however.
 Deciding on fonts for these ebooks means a tough decision between purchasing an expensive ebook font license or swapping everything for a free alternative.

 The biggest challenge with fixed layout ebooks is text size.
 A children’s book in a large font will look great on a big tablet.
 A customer trying to read a textbook font on a smartphone, however, is likely to end up with a headache.
 Some devices do let customers zoom in on text, but this doesn’t make reading it much fun.

 In fact, the device determines almost everything about the fixed ebook reading experience, making it something of a lottery.
 Other than the Kindle Fire, Kindle devices don’t have color displays, which mean high-quality fixed pages just won’t look their best to your readers.

 It’s not all bad news, however.
 High-resolution devices like the iPad do make fixed layout ebooks look fantastic.
 Apple iBooks and Google Play are both proving increasingly popular platforms for fixed layout ebooks showing there is some demand.